flgkd/integer-linear-programming-notes/notes/13-assignment-problem-and-hungarian-algorithm.md

 </p>

 Therefore the matrix game is feasible if and only if the bipartite graph has matching size $n$.

+There is also a direct connection to the combinatorial concept of a **system of distinct representatives (SDR)**.
+For each row $i$, let $S_i$ be the set of columns containing a $1$ in that row.
+Choosing one $1$ from every row with all chosen columns distinct is exactly the same as choosing one distinct representative from each set $S_i$.
+In graph language, this is a perfect matching.

 The following Python implementation corresponds to the source C++ code: